Master of Library & Information Science Admissions

 Applicants are required to create an account in the online application system (Graduate Studies), which allows them to save the application and track the progress of materials submitted via the application system.
 The online application will indicate "Kent Campus" for all Kent and online students.
 Degrees and certificates are offered through the College of Communication and Information.

-- If you are not a U.S. citizen or permanent U.S. resident, all required documents (indicated below) should be submitted to the Office of Global Education at firstname.lastname@example.org or by mail to:
+- If you are not a U.S. citizen or permanent U.S. resident, questions regarding application materials should be directed to the Office of Global Education at 330-672-7980 or email@example.com.

 Request an official transcript from each college/university in which eight (8) semester hours or more were earned, except for Kent State University.
 Kent State requires official transcripts sent directly from each institution.